Bluff-to-Value Ratio

 How to calculate the ratio from bet size

-Translate the pot odds you give a caller into the correct bluff frequency.
+Translate the pot odds you give a caller into the bluff frequency that keeps them indifferent.

-1. Determine the caller’s break-even call threshold from your bet size.
-A half-pot bet gives the caller 3-to-1 odds, meaning they need a 25% chance to win to break even.
+1. Find the caller’s break-even threshold from your bet size.
+A half-pot bet gives 3-to-1, meaning they need 25% equity to break even.

-2. Convert that break-even threshold into a bluff-to-value ratio.
-For 3-to-1 break-even odds, use roughly one bluff per three value bets - about 25% of the betting range as bluffs.
+2. Convert that threshold into a bluff-to-value ratio.
+At 3-to-1, use roughly one bluff per three value bets, or about 25% of the betting range as bluffs.

-3. Apply the same logic to other bet sizes.
-Match the ratio to the caller’s break-even threshold for that sizing.
+3. Apply the same logic to other sizes.
+Match the ratio to the break-even threshold the size produces.

-The river (final betting round) is where the bluff-to-value ratio matters most.
-River bets are pure value or pure bluffs; no future street can change the situation.
-Opponents’ calling ranges narrow and become easier to estimate, so balance must tighten.
+The river is where the bluff-to-value ratio matters most.
+River bets are pure value or pure bluff; no future card can change the picture.
+Calling ranges have narrowed and become readable, so the balance has to be tighter than it was on earlier streets.

 Adjusting your ratio for different bet sizes

-Bet size changes the odds you offer and therefore the required bluff share.
+Bet size changes the price and therefore the right bluff share.

-• Smaller bets give callers better odds, so include fewer bluffs in that spot.
+• Smaller bets give villain better odds, so the range needs fewer bluffs.

-• Larger bets force folds more often, so include a higher share of bluffs to balance the range.
+• Larger bets win folds more often, so they support a higher bluff share without becoming exploitable.

-• Always match your bluff frequency to the effective pot odds you give.
+• Match your bluff frequency to the price your size offers.

-• If you change sizing, recalculate the caller’s break-even point and adjust the bluff:value split.
+• If you change sizes, recalculate the break-even threshold and the corresponding bluff:value split.

 Practical signs you’re under- or over-bluffing

-• Opponents fold too often to your value bets, indicating you’re under-bluffing.
+• Villain folds too often to your value bets: you’re under-bluffing.
 Add bluffs or change your sizing.

 • Calculate opponent break-even call frequency from your bet size before choosing bluff frequency.